HaroldMills/Vesper/docs/tutorial.rst

 Summary
 -------

-There are many kinds of archive data, including some not mentioned above.
-For quick reference, here's a table summarizing those described in this section:
+There are many kinds of archive data.
+For quick reference, here's a table summarizing those described above:

 +----------------+-----------------------------------------------------------------+
 | Data           | Description                                                     |